jandecaluwe/urubu/doc/manual/templating_in_pages.md

 {% endraw %}
 ```

-Variables `open` and `done` now hold HTML that refer to icons.
+Variables `open` and `done` now hold HTML code that refers to icons.
 In these
 examples, I use the [font-awesome] icon  library.
 You will need to add the
 appropriate reference to the icon stylesheet in your base template.